A Successful CoE Begins with the Assembly of Your Team

 Your human team is still the key to a successful transformation while transitioning to a robotic workforce.

-When investing in a Center of Excellence (CoE), it is essential to understand the Robotic Operating Team’s roles and ongoing involvement related to the business unit and the hyperautomation program’s initiatives.
+When investing in a Center of Excellence (CoE), it is essential to understand the Robotic Operating Team’s roles and ongoing involvement related to the business unit and the intelligent automation program’s initiatives.

 CoE Roles and Positions